Non-Functional Turf Ban

 California's Ban on Non-Functional Turf

-In October 2023, Governor Newsom signed into law AB 1572, legislation that bans the use of potable water on non-functional turf on Commercial, Industrial, and Institutional properties.
+In October 2023, Governor Newsom signed into law AB 1572, legislation that bans the use of potable water on non-functional turf on public agencies, commercial, Industrial, and Institutional, and homeowner association common area properties.
 The policy defines “functional turf” as turf located in a recreational use area or community space.

 The policy takes effect in phases beginning in 2027, and includes the following subject properties: